spikers/js/README.md

 ## Bind Function Call
 Consider `fx.bind(this, a, b)(INFO)`, where does `INFO` go?
-* Write a bind function and find the information in the `INFO` portion.
+* Complete: Found that `INFO` will just take the place of the third paramter.
+So parameter order matters, the last ones should be the ones you can fill in later.
+Is there a way to fill it out of order?
+I don't think so, I could be wrong. ~Write a bind function and find the information in the `INFO` portion.~